rhwilr/7SegmentClock/README.md

   - Displays the room teparature once a minute.
 - ESP-01 Wi-Fi Module
   - Fetch the current time on boot-up from NTP.
-  - Re-sync the ntp time perodically.
+  - Re-sync the NTP time perodically.

 ![Demo Animation](../assets/Demo.gif?raw=true)